GuyMicciche/MayaDevKits/README.md

 1. Visit the **official Maya Developer Center**: https://aps.autodesk.com/developer/overview/maya
 2. Scroll to the bottom of the page to find the **DevKit packages**
 3. Download the **Windows DevKit** for each Maya version you want to support
-4. You'll need an Autodesk account (free registration) to access the downloads
+4. You’ll need an Autodesk account (free registration) to access the downloads

 ### Step 2: Set Up DevKit Directory Structure